 Simply put — sales scale MSPs.
-If your sales team has good salesmanship and focuses on customer success, your business will evidently scale.
+If you develop great sales skills and focus on customer success, your business will scale.

 To determine whether you’re scaling at a good pace, take a deeper dive into your customer base.
 Once you do, you will discover there are ways to adjust your MSP’s momentum to fit your overall needs.

 To assess your MSP’s momentum, ask yourself three questions.
 Each one revolves around an essential yet obvious component of your business: your customers.

 Examine your customer base to determine its fluidity.
 Years ago, a customer would stay with an MSP for at least 10 years.
 Now, customers are on the move — always looking for the next best thing.
 They’re searching for ways to improve their businesses and reduce IT costs.
 If you can’t save or make your customers money, you’ll become yesterday’s news in no time.
 The good news is changing customer behavior works in your favor, as long as you’re willing to put in time.

 Consider this: The majority of your customers will be with you for less than five years (think about the 80/20 rule).
 How can you protect yourself from on-the-move customers?
 First, ramp up your marketing efforts.
 The more leads you generate, the easier it will be for to replace your short-term customers.
 Second, continue building strong relationships with your customers.
 Get to know them on a deeper level.
 Find out the challenges they face daily and know about their business.
 Be sure to keep open lines of communication with all your customers — not just a few.

 What does your sales pipeline look like?